 Nearly half of state’s children qualify for free/reduced-price meals

-TOPEKA — The Summer Food Service Program (SFSP) is seeking sponsors who are willing to provide nutritious meals to Kansas children during the summer months.
+The Summer Food Service Program (SFSP) is looking for sponsors willing to provide nutritious meals to Kansas children during the summer months.

-SFSP is a program of the U.S. Department of Agriculture (USDA) and is administered in the state of Kansas by the Kansas State Department of Education.
-The program provides reimbursement to schools, public agencies and private nonprofit organizations for food services.
+A program of the U.S. Department of Agriculture (USDA), SFSP provides reimbursement to schools, public agencies and private nonprofit organizations for food services.

-More than 350,000 lunches are served to Kansas children each day during the school year, while only 28,000 children statewide receive free meals each day by SFSP sponsors during the summer months, according to KSDE.
+The Kansas State Department of Education (KSDE) administers the SFSP in Kansas.
+More than 350,000 lunches are served to children each day in Kansas during the school year, while only 28,000 children statewide receive the free meals provided each day by SFSP sponsors during the summer months, according to KSDE.
 This means more sponsors across the state are needed.
-Kansas SFSP sponsors served a record 1.38 million meals during the summer of 2017 but still fell short of meeting the needs of Kansas children.
+Kansas SFSP sponsors served a record 1.42 million meals during the summer of 2018, but still fell short of meeting the needs of Kansas children.

 SFSP meals can complement supervised activities that are safe, fun and filled with learning opportunities.
-Children benefit nutritionally by receiving complete, wholesome meals while parents benefit from help in stretching their food dollars.
-Children who continue to receive healthy meals throughout the summer feel better, behave better and go back to school ready to learn.
+Children benefit nutritionally by receiving complete, wholesome meals and parents benefit from help in stretching their food dollars.
+Children who continue to receive healthy meals through the summer feel better, behave better and go back to school ready to learn.

-SFSP encourages communities to provide secure places for children to go to be with other children and caring adults.
-As a result, parents will know their children are receiving health meals in a supportive environment.
+The SFSP encourages communities to provide secure places for children to go to be with other children and caring adults.
+As a result, parents will know their children are receiving healthy meals in a supportive environment.

 Can SFSP assist in your community?
-Organizations interested in serving nutritious meals to children through a summer program can call Kelly Chanay with KSDE’s CNW program at (785) 296-2276.
-For more information, visit www.kn-eat.org and click on the Summer Food Service Program tab.
+Organizations interested in serving nutritious meals to children through a summer program can call Kelly Chanay, assistant director of Child Nutrition and Wellness for KSDE, at (785) 296-2276.
+For more information, visit www.kn-eat.org and select the Summer Food Service Program.

-To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at http://www.ascr.usda.gov/complaint_filing_cust.html or and at any USDA office.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form (AD-3027), which can be found online at http://www.ascr.usda.gov/complaint_filing_cust.html and at any USDA office.
 People also can write a letter addressed to USDA and provide in the letter all of the information requested in the form.

 USDA is an equal opportunity provider.